Brown eye colour facts: What causes eyes to be brown?

 Despite the advantages associated with brown eyes, if you'd like to try other eye colours, you can.

-There is a wide variety of coloured contact lenses for brown eyes — and these appearance-changing coloured lenses are available even if you don't need correction for nearsightedness, farsightedness or astigmatism.
-There are even coloured contacts for brown eyes that can change the colour of your eyes to light blue if that's what you desire.
+There is a wide variety of coloured contact lenses — and these appearance-changing lenses are available even if you don't need correction for short-sightedness, far-sightedness or astigmatism.
+There are even coloured contacts that can change the colour of your eyes to light blue if that's what you desire.

 Not ready for contacts but want to know other ways to make your brown eyes "pop?"